 To top it off, we live in Bozeman, Montana, a.k.a.
 “Boze-Angeles”, which might be one of the most expensive places to fly in and out of due to the remoteness of our town and the few airlines that operate here.
 Regardless, we love Montana, despite the nine months of winter, and its remoteness only becomes an issue when our family is ready for some fun-in-the-sun.

 Some of the amazing Spring Break trips we have enjoyed are Sayulita, Mexico; Nosara, Costa Rica; Kona, Hawaii; Ambergris Caye, Belize, and The British Virgin Islands.
 All of which were amazing, despite the lengthy airline travel, layovers, flight delays and pure havoc of travel.
-These experiences have taught me a thing or two about simplifying Spring Break travel.
+These experiences have taught me a tip or two about simplifying Spring Break travel.

 Lanikai Beach, Oahu, Hawaii